 AOPA Front Page Top Bar Slides

-Welcome to Perranporth Flying Club DTO, Cornwall's leading GA Airfield.
-We are based at Cornwall's only tarmac-surfaced General Aviation airfield.
-The airfield has two licensed tarmac runways and a third likely to be licensed soon, as well as two grass strips.
-The club has over 100 members, some of whom are training for their PPLs, some who fly their own aircraft and others who enjoy helping out and being involved in the active and friendly atmosphere.
+Welcome to Perranporth Flying Club, based at Cornwall's only tarmac-surfaced General Aviation airfield.
+We exist primarily to promote the participation in flying for people from the local community and welcome everyone who wants to come and enjoy our wonderful sport.
+The club has nearly 100 members, some of whom are training for their PPLs, some who fly their own aircraft and others who enjoy helping out and being involved in the active and friendly atmosphere.

-Our training school has an enviable record of guiding students successfully through both the European and the National PPL courses, and also the IMC and Night Rating courses.
+Our training school has an enviable record of guiding students successfully through both the European and the National PPL courses, and also the IMC Rating course.